Stop with the weed-treats-cancer claims, FDA says

 Marijuana doesn’t cure cancer.
-It doesn’t somehow explode tumor cells and it doesn’t promote the growth of new brain cells, the Food and Drug Administration said Wednesday.
+It has not been shown to somehow explode tumor cells or promote the growth of new brain cells, the Food and Drug Administration said Wednesday.

 The FDA warned four companies to stop making these unproven claims and to stop selling cannabis-based hemp and marijuana products that claim to treat cancer or any other medical condition.